"I find myself so punchable."

-- From "Ex-Girlfriend/Racial Humor" on Words Words Words:
+- From "Ex-Girlfriend/Racial Humor" on the same album:

 - Soundtrack Dissonance: In a skit in the intro of what., while happy music is playing Bo meets a a five-horned unicorn/pentacorn, and then abruptly shoots it, reloads, and shoots it some more—all while the same happy music is still playing.

 - Stealth Pun: "Because if I'm in the closet, then you are below me / taking the B A T outta "BASEMENT", homie".
 Unfortunately he ruins the stealth aspect in the live version of the song available on his self-titled album.

 - His songs are chock full of them, in fact.
 "I'm Bo, Yo" is a good example.